ut-computing/easel/README.md

 - Some fields would be useful to Easel but not necessary for instructor edits (e.g., record ids, component status).
   Do we keep those in the DB but not write them to file?
+- should quiz questions be in their own file?
+Options:
+    - a single quiz's questions in one file. easier to implement but it would be harder to reuse them
+    - one file per question, easy to move around, but how to uniquely identify each question? (for the name of the file)
+    - one file per question category (e.g., all requrements engineering questions) this is probably the best user-focused approach, but harder to implement?